hamahem/datastory/index.md

 {% include power_shift_table.html %}

 <p style="text-align: justify;">This table above decomposes the dominance score to identify exactly which structural factors caused the shift in power regime.
-Changes are often relative: an outgoing dynasty is frequently overtaken by a faster-rising rival rather than suffering a total collapse.  <strong>(Ahmed et Meumeu, vous pouvez mettre une analyse pour cette table, elle est assez technique)</strong></p>
+Changes are often relative: an outgoing dynasty is frequently overtaken by a faster-rising rival rather than suffering a total collapse.
+Read as a story, this table reveals both prolonged rivalries and sudden collapses.
+In the early 2000s and again at the start of the 2010s, dominance is contested between two dynasties before one ultimately prevails and secures a lasting reign.
+At the same time, the record shows that some dynasties fall abruptly at the height of their power, a fragility we will return to later.
+Finally, despite the weighting of multiple structural dimensions, market share consistently emerges as the decisive factor in most transitions, acting as the final arbiter of dynastic change.</p>

 <p style="text-align: justify;">Changes in leadership often happen at the same time as changes in the top industry.
 This suggests that dynasties don't just fall because they fail internally, but because the market itself shifts its focus to value something new.
 We have mapped these transitions to visualize how power flows continuously from one group to another, rather than simply disappearing.</p>